Blog- page 1

 After checking her teeth, temperament & general, visible, health, I said: Yes, I’ll take her.
 At which Paco untied her, picked her up & took her to the boot (trunk) of my car.
 I said: No hombre, en el asiento trasero (no man, in the back seat) he looked at me wrinkling his nose & asked with disbelief: Inside the car?
 I looked at my filthy car covered in country dust inside & out & answered: She’s more likely to get dirty from the car than the other way ‘round!
 This, being a pig farmer, he could understand & he threw her into my back seat.
 Country folk...

-Since then it has been fun for me to see her, a nearly full grown dog, many cautious firsts: indoors, meat, up stairs- very cautiously because behind each one might hide an abyss she could fall into...
+Since then it has been fun for me to see her, a nearly full grown dog, many cautious firsts: indoors, meat, up stairs- very cautiously indeed because behind each step might hide an abyss she could fall into...

 Memories of my father II (3550 words)